tomblanchard/tomblanchard-old/_posts/blog/2014-02-24-saying-goodbye-to-windows-and-hello-to-os-x.md

 image:    "saying-goodbye-to-windows-and-hello-to-os-x.jpg"

-excerpt:  ""
+excerpt:  "Ever since I started out as a front-end developer I've worked on a PC running Windows, it's served me well over the years, despite all the issues that most people in this industry seem to have with"
 ---

-Ever since I started out as a front-end developer I've worked on a PC running Windows, it's served me well over the years, despite all the issues that most people in this industry seem to have with the Windows operating system I don't really have anything to complain about.
+{{ page.excerpt }} the Windows operating system I don't really have anything to complain about.

 I spent a long time mulling over whether or not I was going to join the Apple bandwagon and get a Mac.
 Well around a month ago I took the plunge and purchased a 13.3-inch MacBook Air and I couldn't be happier with it, I've waited a few weeks to see if this purchase has turned out to be a good investment and it definitely has.
 The only thing that's caused some problems is transitioning from Windows to OS X which I fully anticipated considering this is my **first** ever Mac.